ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ### Create New Metadata Extensions

-Next new metadata extensions are created for the two consumption views.
+Next, new metadata extensions are created for the two consumption views.
 Again, the metadata extension should be named like the consumption view.
 Below is the code for the metadata extension for the `Z_C_Rating_M`.
 This code does not contain any new features.
 Everything should be understandable from